Alison Kaufman, MS, RD

-Alison Kaufman is a registered dietitian and proud mom of two.
-One of the things she loves most is being able to share her love of food with her kids and in turn, nourishing their own food experiences.
-Alison believes that the early years are a pivotal time to make a difference in a child’s relationship with food, and is committed to helping parents make the most of this precious time.
+One of the things Alison has enjoyed most about parenthood is being able to share her love of food with her kids, and that time they get to spend together in the kitchen.
+Alison saw that when they cooked together in the kitchen, her kids were starting to nurture their own food experiences.
+Alison quickly understood that the early years are a pivotal time to make a difference in a child’s relationship with food, and is committed to helping other parents make the most of this precious time.

-With the right kind of support from a registered dietitian like Alison, clients can learn how to: facilitate a variety of food choices among kids, make meals enjoyable again, and keep kids healthy, learning, and growing.
-All of this results in confident parents, happier kids, and healthier futures for our children.
+With the support from a registered dietitian and mother like Alison, clients are learning how to facilitate a variety of food choices with their kids, making meals enjoyable for the whole family again, and keep kids healthy, strong, and growing.
+All of this results in confident parents, happier kids, and healthier futures for our children!

-At Metrowest Nutrition, Alison works with children or adolescents and their parents on feeding concerns including picky eating, food selectivity, and relationship with food, disordered eating, and weight concerns.
-She also works with adults on weight concerns, relationship with food, disordered eating, and chronic disease management.
+At Metrowest Nutrition, you can find Alison working with children and adolescents, parents and their parents on feeding concerns from picky eating, food selectivity, food relationships, disordered eating, and weight concerns.
+Aside from helping young ones of all ages, Alison also enjoys working with adults on weight concerns, food relationships, disordered eating, and chronic disease management.

 Since joining us in 2016, we’ve witnessed significant growth in Alison’s clinical and counseling skills, particularly for those struggling with eating disorders.
 She really enjoys helping people get off the dieting cycle and establish an enjoyable, sustainable relationship with food.
 We also have to mention, she’s pretty amazing with binge eating and has specialized training in Avoidant Restrictive Food and Intake Disorder (ARFID).